OpenMarine/MacArthur-HAT/README.md

 > __Note__
 >
-> Kicad files will be released when the board is in production.
+> KiCad files will be released when the board is in production.

 ![MacArthur-HAT](images/macarthur-render.jpg)